Polynomial-B/myco-project/README.md

     - preferred biomes and climates
     - tasting notes

-- Error handling improvements - check for duplicate mushroom.

-- Stylistically I included a hazard sign (see assets/skull-bones...) that may not have practical application for a publically available app as it isn't that clear it signifies a 'hazard'.
+- Stylistically I included a hazard sign (see assets/skull-bones...) that may not have practical application for a publicly available app as it isn't that clear it signifies a 'hazard'.

 - The ability to add multiple mushroom images should be a key feature to 'identification' side of the app.
 If you are mushroom spotting/picking then you need to be aware of different visual aspects of the mushroom, sometimes including the colour once bruised or inside the stipe (stem) or other parts of the mushroom.
 Unfortunately this was out of scope for this project.